MrGorkiy/MrGorkiy/README.md

 <p><img height="55" alt="I am a student of the Yandex School of Python.
 Nice to see you here, thank you!" align="center" src="https://readme-typing-svg.herokuapp.com?font=Montserrat&pause=1000&center=true&vCenter=true&width=500&lines=I+am+a+student+of+the+Yandex+School+of+Python.;Nice+to+see+you+here%2C+thank+you!"/></p></h1>

-- :ru: I'm backend developer from russia
+- :ru: I'm backend developer from Russia
 - 🎓 I’m currently learning Python
 - 📫 How to reach me: mbrysin@bk.ru
 - ⚡ Fun fact: I am candy chef